julianlatasa/Qliksense.Extension.amWaterfall/README.md

 Please rate & give feedback!
 If you wan't to contribute feel free to message me on github.

 ### Latest 5 Changes
+* Add dashing of measure lines functionality (see screenshots below).
 * Added setting to prefix large numbers automatically.

 * Added line bullet settings to change size color and type of bullet.
 Also allowed lines to have a thickness of 0, effectively allowing line types to work as a scatterplot with only bullets showing.